Diwali 2020: From Sonam Kapoor To Kangana Ranaut, Take Some Saree Draping Tips From These Beautiful Actresses

 Saree with coat:

-Will Diwali falling at the start of winter, this look is the aptest if you stay in an area that faces severe winter or if you are going out in the nights.
+With Diwali falling at the start of winter, this look is apt for the season.
+If you stay in an area that faces severe winter or if you are going out in the nights, you should give it a try.

 Check out this video to know how to make it glamourous: